-Variability in ocean oxygen concentrations has been extensively studied in the past decades, especially in relation to the expansion of the oxygen minimum zones (OMZs) driven by anthropogenic forcing (Pitcher et al., 2021; Schmidtko et al., 2017; Ito et al., 2017).
-Spatio-temporal changes in oxygen concentration can constitute significant stressors for marine ecosystems and can have potentially lethal effects on important fisheries (Grantham et al., 2004; Ohde & Dadou, 2018).
-Most marine heterotrophs, including higher animals such as fish, die when exposed to oxygen concentrations below a certain critical threshold, which varies significantly among species (Keeling et al., 2010; Vaquer-Sunyer & Duarte, 2008).
-Even intermittent occurrences of such lethal oxygen levels can result in behavioural changes due to the need to frequently escape such conditions, and can result in declining growth rates in juvenile fish (Eby et al., 2005).
+Variability in ocean O_2 concentrations has been extensively studied in the past decades, especially in relation to the expansion of the oxygen minimum zones (OMZs) driven by anthropogenic forcing (Ito et al., 2017; Pitcher et al., 2021; Schmidtko et al., 2017).
+Spatio-temporal changes in O_2 concentration can constitute significant stressors for marine ecosystems and can have potentially lethal effects on important fisheries (Grantham et al., 2004; Ohde & Dadou, 2018).
+Most marine heterotrophs, including higher animals such as fish, die when exposed to O_2 concentrations below a certain critical threshold, which varies significantly among species (Keeling et al., 2010; Vaquer-Sunyer & Duarte, 2008).
+Even intermittent occurrences of such lethal O_2 levels can result in behavioral changes due to the need to frequently escape such conditions, and can result in declining growth rates in juvenile fish (Eby et al., 2005).
 The median lethal time in low-oxygen conditions also varies greatly from species to species, and ranges from several months to as little as half an hour (Vaquer-Sunyer & Duarte, 2008).
-As a consequence, low oxygen levels effectively constitute a biogeochemical boundary for most marine species and can strongly affect the ecosystem composition and predator/prey interactions (Gibson & Atkinson, 2003).
+As a consequence, low O_2 levels effectively constitute a biogeochemical boundary for most marine species and can strongly affect the ecosystem composition and predator/prey interactions (Gibson & Atkinson, 2003).

-Among the regions most affected by deoxygenation, eastern boundary upwelling systems (EBUS) are extremely significant (Garçon et al., 2019; Löscher et al., 2016; Karstensen et al., 2008), as they bound some of the ocean's major OMZs while also hosting high levels of coastal productivity that supports some of the most important fisheries for human sustainment (Carr & Kearns, 2003; Mackas et al., 2006; Kainge et al., 2020).
+Among the regions most affected by deoxygenation, eastern boundary upwelling systems (EBUS) are extremely significant (Garçon et al., 2019; Karstensen et al., 2008; Löscher et al., 2016), as they bound some of the ocean's major OMZs while also hosting high levels of coastal productivity that supports some of the most important fisheries for human sustainment (Carr & Kearns, 2003; Kainge et al., 2020; Mackas et al., 2006).
 The Benguela Upwelling System (BenUS), one of four major EBUS, is located along the south-western African coast, at the eastern edge of the South Atlantic gyre, between roughly 18°S and 34°S (Chavez & Messié, 2009; Hutchings et al., 2009; Sowman & Cardoso, 2010).
-As with all EBUS, the BenUS is characterised by high levels of mesoscale and submesoscale activity in the form of surface and subsurface intensified eddies, filaments and fronts, which have an important role in modulating marine oxygen levels via a variety of biophysical interactions (Mohrholz et al., 2014; Frenger et al., 2018; Thomsen, Kanzow, Colas, et al., 2016; McGillicuddy, 2016).
+As with all EBUS, the BenUS is characterized by high levels of mesos-cale and submesoscale activity in the form of surface and subsurface intensified eddies, filaments and fronts, which have an important role in modulating marine O_2 levels via a variety of biophysical interactions (Frenger et al., 2018; McGillicuddy, 2016; Mohrholz et al., 2014; Thomsen, Kanzow, Colas, et al., 2016).